 How well do you think your savings are protected?
-You’d be surprised by the answer: not as well as you might think.
+You’d be surprised by the answer: not as well as you probably think.

-Before the near-demise of Northern Rock, few savers realised that only the first £33,000 of their cash was protected.
-Since then, savings protection has been increased to £85,000 under the Financial Services Compensation Scheme (FSCS).
-But only for each authorised bank “brand”.
+Before the near-demise of the north-eastern bank, few savers realised that only the first £33,000 of their cash was protected.
+Since then, savings protection has at least been increased to £50,000 under the Financial Services Compensation Scheme (FSCS)…. but only per authorised bank ‘brand’.

-This can be confusing since the rules can vary between banks.
-So it's vital you take the time to do your homework on the FSA website (www.fsa.gov.uk) and doublecheck your own accounts.
+This can be confusing since the rules can vary between banks so it’s vital you take the time out to do your homework on the FSA website (www.fsa.gov.uk) and doublecheck for your own accounts.

 Imagine you hold several accounts – let’s say, all together, they’re worth £200,000 – with Halifax, Bank of Scotland, Birmingham Midshires and Intelligent Finance.
-You might think these are four separately protected banks.
-In fact, you would only be protected up to a maximum of £85,000 as they are all authorised under the single HBOS brand.
+It may be four banks but only a maximum of £50,000 will be protected because all of them are authorised under the single HBOS brand.

-It's worth noting that banks from outside the EU (European Economic Area) are unable to take part in this “passport” scheme and so instead must offer the £85,000 FSCS compensation.
+It’s worth noting that banks from outside the EU (European Economic Area) are unable to take part in this ‘passport’ scheme and so instead have to offer the full £50,000 FSCS compensation.

-If you're unsure, you can easily check a bank's compensation status: simply type “bank listings” into the FSA website (www.fsa.gov.uk), click on the most recent date, and it will give you a giant up-to-date list.
-In a nutshell, and to spare you the horrible language, all banks shown in the “Banks incorporated in the United Kingdom” category are fully covered by the FSCS.
+If you’re unsure, you can easily check out a bank’s compensation status: simply type ‘bank listings’ into the FSA website (www.fsa.gov.uk), click on the most recent date, and it’ll give you a giant up-to-date list.
+In a nutshell, and to spare you the horrible language, all banks shown in the ‘Banks incorporated in the United Kingdom’ category are fully covered by the FSCS.

 Withdrawal from savings compensation scheme

 If that were not worrying enough, it gets worse.
 How?
 There is nothing to prevent an institution from pulling out of the FSCS at any time.
-If you decided to take out a fixed-term savings account for a period of one to 12 months and, during that time, the institution withdrew from the FSCS, your savings could be left unprotected.
+For example, let’s say you decided to take out a fixed-term savings accounts for a period of 1 to 12 months and your institution then withdrew from the FSCS: your savings could be left unprotected.

-If you were worried enough to want to move your cash in such circumstances, you might well suffer a penalty for moving your funds elsewhere – or even be prevented by the account's terms from doing so by the institution you were saving with.
+And if you were – understandably – desperate enough to move your cash in such dire circumstances, you might well suffer a penalty for moving your funds elsewhere – or even be prevented from doing so by the institution you were saving with.

 What about the Pension Protection Fund (PPF)?

 We all pay National Insurance Contributions throughout our working lives in order to build up entitlement to the basic state pension.
 But even this is not sacred.
-Some final salary schemes deduct the value of your state pension from your company pension you receive in retirement.
+Some final salary schemes have the temerity to deduct the value of your state pension from your company pension you receive in retirement.

-This underhand practice is known as state pension “claw back” and, like its name, is an ugly practice which should be instantly scrapped.
-Few workers are aware of it, until, of course, it is far too late to do anything about it.
+This underhand practice is known as state pension ‘claw back’ and, like its name, it is an ugly practice which should be instantly scrapped.
+Few workers are aware of it, until, of course, it is far too late.

 Banks bailed out by building societies

-If you have put money into an investment fund and the fund manager goes under, you will only get back a slice of what you've put in.
-As it stands, you’d currently get the first £30,000 of any investment and 90% of the next £20,000.
-So a maximum of £48,000 is protected, but no more.
+If you’ve put money into an investment fund and unfortunately the fund manager running your cash goes under, you’ll only get back a slice of what you’ve put in.
+As it stands, you’d currently get the first £30,000 of any investment back, in addition to 90% of the next £20,000.
+That leaves you with a total of £48,000 – but no more.

-Cash paid into personal pensions and life assurance products falls into a separate “long-term insurance” category for compensation if the investment provider goes belly up.
-In this unfortunate circumstance, your first £2,000 is fully covered and 90% of everything else you invested.
+Cash paid into personal pensions and life assurance products falls into a separate ‘long-term insurance’ category for compensation if the provider behind the investment goes belly up.
+In this unfortunate incidence, your first £2,000 is fully covered followed by 90% of everything else you’ve got invested.

-As for money in SIPPs, the protection for your cash depends entirely on how you decide to use it.
-However, it’s earmarked to be kept safe from the SIPP provider itself so, if the company goes under, your money is kept safe.
+As for money in SIPPs, the protection you get for your cash depends entirely on how you decide to use it.
+However, it’s earmarked to be kept safe from the Sipp provider itself so if the company goes under, your money is kept safe.